Instead of changing what you write, give Google a structured-data layer to read.

 Step 1

-Define your focus
+Define your focus.

 When you write a draft, TopicalBoost scans it using Natural Language Processing to find the people, places, and concepts inside.
 Editors drag-and-drop entities into Main Topic, Also About, and Mentioned.